Third federal judge issues strongest order yet backing DACA

 In February, the U.S. Supreme Court declined to hear the administration's appeal of the San Francisco ruling.

+It wasn't clear whether the Justice Department could immediately appeal the ruling, given that Bates contemplates further proceedings.

+The decision was issued the night before the Supreme Court is to hear courtroom arguments on one of the centerpieces of the Trump administration's immigration policy — the proclamation restricting travel from mostly Muslim countries, better known as the "travel ban."

-The American Civil Liberties, one of the plaintiffs in the two cases that Bates reviewed, called the ruling "a huge blow to the Trump administration's bottom line."
+The American Civil Liberties Union, one of the plaintiffs in the two cases that Bates reviewed, called the ruling "a huge blow to the Trump administration's bottom line."

 "DACA is constitutional, deal with it," the ACLU said.

-California Attorney General Xavier Becerra, who launched one of the first legal actions against the administration's decision last year, also welcomed the ruling, calling it on Twitter a victory for Dreamers and "for everyone who has boldly fought in court."
+California Attorney General Xavier Becerra, who took one of the first legal actions against the administration's decision last year, also welcomed the ruling, calling it on Twitter a victory for Dreamers, as DACA recipients are known, and "for everyone who has boldly fought in court."